The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 Beach and rock formation known as Praia da Rocha in travel destination Portimao on a sunny summer day with no one on the beach, peaceful day.

-Lastly, before getting back on the road, visit the 15th-century Igreja de Nossa Senhora da Conceição with its Baroque gilded altar.
+Before getting back on the road, be sure to stop by Igreja de Nossa Senhora da Conceição, best known for its beautiful Baroque gilded altar.

 You can also take a 1.5-hour speedboat ride to the Benagil Caves from Portimão, take a 2.5-hour kayak tour of the caves, or wait to see them from Albufeira.